 Hooked Fisherman

-Terminal Tackle
+Terminal Tackle & Line

 Best Worm Hooks for Bass 2024: Offset, EWG, and Straight Shank Compared

-Quick verdict: The Gamakatsu EWG Superline Hook is the best all-around worm hook.
+The Gamakatsu EWG Superline Hook is the best all-around worm hook.
 The Owner Mosquito Hook is the best wacky rig hook.
 For drop-shot, the Gamakatsu G-Finesse Drop Shot Hook delivers the best performance.

 Hook selection for soft plastic fishing is one of the most underappreciated details in bass fishing.
 The hook determines hookup rate, how the bait falls, and how well it stays rigged through multiple strikes and fish.
 Here's what separates good hooks from great ones.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Gamakatsu EWG Superline Worm Hook